 While waiting in line at the cashier, I’ve heard people say, “I don’t understand.
 I had enough money.
 What do you mean it didn’t go through?”
 Check your available balance before you start swiping your debit card.

-Know how much you can spend after your bills and other expenses have been paid.
+Have a budget so you can allocate your money to what matters to you.
+With a budget, you’ll know how much you can spend after your bills and other expenses have been paid.

 Withdrawing Money At Out-Of-Network ATMs

 ATM fees can add up.
-In 2016, big banks made $6.4 billion in ATM surcharge fees and overdraft fees.
+In 2018, big banks made $6.4 billion in ATM surcharge fees and overdraft fees.
 How many fees have you paid because you withdrew money out-of-network and paid an ATM surcharge fee?
 I had a friend who checked his bank statement and realized he paid $390 in ATM surcharges in one year.
-That means he visited an out-of-network ATM at 7 times a week.
+That means he visited an out-of-network ATM 7 times a week.

 Writing A Check To Pay Utilities And Other Bills

 Ask your financial institution about online bill pay services.
 Set up your account and make paying your bills easier.
+Need another tip?
+Set up bill alerts.
+Using a financial management app or budgeting tool that aggregates and syncs your accounts can help you manage those pesky bills.

 Carrying A Credit Card Balance Month-To-Month

 Keeping a balance on your credit card from month to month does not improve your credit score.
 In fact, it may have the opposite impact.
 Credit scores look at your revolving credit utilization meaning it’s calculating the outstanding credit balance against your credit limits.
-Get to close to your limit can mean a lower credit score.
+Get too close to your limit it can mean a lower credit score.

 Reacting When It Comes To Money Situations

 Be proactive.
 The moment you believe you cannot make a loan payment, call your creditor and learn about your options.
+Having a budget is the best tool you’ll have to an overview of your finances.

 Buying Extended Warranties On Everything